Participant Information

 Registration

-The rates for registration are still being determined, but will be posted here soon.
-In-person registration will give attendees access to all ASLE, AESS, and joint events, including sessions, plenary talks, and receptions.
-Virtual registration will give access to recorded concurrent sessions and recorded plenary talks; there are several virtual workshop options as well.
+The rates for registration are listed below.
+In-person registration will give attendees access to all ASLE, AESS, and joint events, including sessions, plenary talks, events and receptions.
+Virtual registration will give access to recorded virtual concurrent sessions and recorded plenary talks; there are several virtual workshop options as well.

 In-Person Registration Tiers:

-• Nonmember student/contingent rate (will include a year’s enrollment in ASLE)
+• Nonmember student/contingent rate (includes a a year’s membership in ASLE): $139 Early Bird / $155 Regular

 ASLE presenters with financial need may apply for a Travel Award.
 Twelve awards of $500 USD will be given.
 Deadline to apply is March 22, 2023.